Useful information for patients and interested parties

 On one summary page, the BMBF informs of its research funding as well as the funded projects.

 In May of 2021, BMBF published a guideline for “Funding of research projects on late symptoms of COVID-19 (Long COVID)”.
-This way, the knowledge and experiences with this illness available only locally to some extent should be tapped and made accessible for practical application as expeditiously as possible.
+The objective of the guideline was to tap the knowledge and experiences around this illness available only locally to some extent and make them accessible for practical application as expeditiously as possible.
 To this end, 10 research associations are funded with a total of 6.5 million euros.

-In addition, the BMBF is funding the development of a National Clinical Study Group (NKSG) of Post COVID syndrome and ME/CFS at the Charité – Medical University of Berlin with 10 million euros from October 2022 to prospectively end of 2023.
+In addition, the BMBF is funding the development of a National Clinical Study Group (NKSG) of Post COVID syndrome and ME/CFS at the Charité – Universitätsmedizin Berlin with 10 million euros from October 2022 to presently end of 2024.
 This will develop a research platform.
-Clinical studies shall be conducted on this platform with already approved drugs and medical devices for Post COVID and ME/CFS.
+Clinical pilot studies are conducted on this platform with already approved drugs and medical devices for Post COVID and ME/CFS.
 All the studies are accompanied by a comprehensive program.
 The program should help in better understanding the disease mechanisms and potential biomarkers will be explored.
 Such biomarkers can be certain biochemical features that could be helpful in the diagnosis of Post COVID.

-Another measure has been started in September 2022.
-The BMBF is providing 6 million euros to explore interactive technologies that can serve in the diagnosis of Post COVID or support healthcare.
+As a part of a revision notification of the “Hybrid interaction systems for maintenance of health even in exceptional situations” measure, the BMBF is providing 6 million euros for five projects to explore interactive technologies that can serve in the diagnosis of Post COVID or support healthcare.

 Besides this, long-term population studies are funded, which also provide important insights.
 For example, the health status of people who contracted COVID-19 is monitored for a long term in the NAPKON cohorts (Patient groups of National Pandemic Cohorts Network) of the Network of Medical University (NUM).
 That should enable us to draw conclusions on the risk factors and disease mechanisms.